macintushar/curiositi/apps/documentation/src/content/docs/env.md

 All variables are defined per application.
 Required indicates local development necessity.

+Note: TRUSTED_ORIGINS is derived in server code from a fixed production domain and UI_HOST.
+Set UI_HOST appropriately; do not set TRUSTED_ORIGINS directly.

 ## Server (`apps/server`)

 | Variable                    | Required                               | Description                                                                                                           |